 The roots of Rotary’s polio eradication efforts

-On 29 September 1979, volunteers administered drops of oral polio vaccine to children in the Manila barrio of Guadalupe Viejo, at an event attended by Rotarians and delegates from the Philippine Ministry of Health.
+On 29 September 1979, volunteers administered drops of oral polio vaccine to children at a health center in Guadalupe Viejo, Makati, Philippines.
+The event in metropolitan Manila was arranged and attended by Rotarians and delegates from the Philippine Ministry of Health.

 When James L. Bomar Jr., then RI president, put the first drops of vaccine into a child’s mouth, he ceremonially launched the Philippine poliomyelitis immunization effort.
 Rotary’s first Health, Hunger and Humanity (3-H) Grant project was underway.